UBC-CS/cpsc203/_sources/notes/week05/class5A.md

 [Download the Slides from today](https://github.com/ubc-cs/cpsc203/raw/main/files/Lec09_WebAsData.pdf)

-## Optional links for today
+## Links for today

-- [LOTS More on Pandas!]https://firas.moosvi.com/courses/data301/2022_WT2/notes/week05/Class5A/Class5A.html
+- [LOTS More on Pandas](https://firas.moosvi.com/courses/data301/2022_WT2/notes/week05/Class5A/Class5A.html) (courtesy of Dr. Moosvi's former DATA 301 course at UBC-O).

 <!--
 ## Important links for today: